braydenaimar/Strippit-Gui-Scripts/README.md

 -----
 Follow these steps to install the Strippit GUI.

+### Windows

 1. Install npm
 2. Clone this repository to your computer
 3. download the SPJS
-    *Windows: put the `json_server` directory inside the repository.
+4. put the `json_server` directory inside the repository
-4. cd into the repository and run `npm install`
+5. cd into the repository and run `npm install`
-5. run `npm start` to launch the app
+6. run `npm start` to launch the app

+Windows Firewall may pop-up with a security alert but you just need to click `Allow Access`.